 Expert tips for engraving acrylic with Cricut Maker:

-Part 3: How to Hand Engrave Acrylic
+Part 3: How to engrave acrylic by hand

 Step 1.
 Gather the necessary tools and materials: